github-aws-runners/terraform-aws-github-runner/docs/modules/internal/compute-provider-refactor.md

 The scale-up, scale-down, pool, job-retry, queue, SSM housekeeping, and GitHub registration workflows are not inherently EC2-specific.
 The legacy `runners` module combines webhook demand orchestration with EC2 launch templates, instance profiles, bootstrap parameters, log groups, IAM permissions, and Lambda environment variables.
 Adding another orchestration or compute provider in that structure would require copying common behavior or adding provider conditionals throughout the module.

 The refactor introduces two typed boundaries.
 An orchestration provider owns the demand-control model and its components; a compute provider owns runner capacity and exports capabilities consumed by that orchestration.
-A future scale-set controller or MicroVM backend can therefore be added without moving public provider-owned settings or scattering provider conditionals through leaf modules; the central typed schema, normalization, routing, and dispatch still require extension.
+The scale-set controller now uses this boundary alongside webhook orchestration, and a future MicroVM backend can be added without moving public provider-owned settings or scattering provider conditionals through leaf modules; the central typed schema, normalization, routing, and dispatch still require extension.

 ## Ownership model